 BUTTERNUT SQUASH SOUP

-1 l Vegetable stock
+1 l VEGETABLE STOCK

-Preheat the oven to 180 degrees celcius.
+Preheat the oven to 180 degrees celsius.

 Cut the squash in half, remove the seeds and save them for later.